nesi/hpc_training/_lessons/maui-and-mahuika/10-building-code-on-maui.md

 * The file system on XC50 compute nodes is optimised for handling large block IO, small block IO that is typical for a build job is inefficient
 * Submitting a job will allocate entire nodes.
 This is a waste of compute resources, especially if only one core or a few cores are used

 Furthermore, please keep in mind that the build node is a shared resource.
-Instead of using all processes (like `make -j`), please limit the amount of processes (`make -j 5` for example).
+Instead of using as many parallel build processes as possible (with `make -j`), please limit the amount of processes (`make -j 5` for example).

 ### Choosing a programming environment